jupyterlab/scipy2019-jupyterlab-tutorial/Exercise-1/Exercise1.md

 ## View this file as rendered markdown.

-Right-click on the `Exercise1.md` file to open it as rendered markdown.
+Right-click on the `Exercise1.md` file to open it as rendered markdown called "Markdown Preview".

 ## Layout